 HEKS will ensure that each partner perform project's supervisions and management of implemented activities.
 This clearly includes the monitoring activities of the project in order to ensure the proper implementation and achievement of results.
 Each individual partner will ensure that staff members are dedicated to monitor the activities of implementing partners.
 This includes specialized personnel in the several sectors of the project, as well as staff members familiar with the individual M&E plans, such as liaison officers or partnership officers.
 The M&E plans will follow the logic of the logical framework of the project.
 Thus, for the measurement of indicators, HEKS will train and provide technical guidance to local implementing partners on data collection and data analysis.
-This will be supported by periodic visits of senior team members of HEKS/EPER to the implementing partners to overcome barriers, challenges and apply corrections in case these are deemed as necessary.
+This will be supported by periodic visits of senior team members of HEKS/EPER to the implementing sites, thereby facilitating the analysis of challenges and ensuring proper communication with the local implementing partners to overcome barriers, challenges and apply corrections in case these are deemed as necessary.
 In some instances, and when required, permanent presence of staff members in implementing sites will be applied.
 HEKS/EPER will receive both financial and programmatic reports from the local implementing partners on a monthly basis, which will feed into the consolidation of reports of this appeal.